YahyaBeguare/DEFI-Smart-Contracts/README.md

   - Make an account on pinata (https://docs.pinata.cloud/quickstart).
   - Set the PINATA_JWT and the GATEWAY_URL in the .env file .

-  - Ensure you have setted the tokens jpg images in the `"ressources\ERC1155\Basic\TokensPictures"`/ `"ressources\ERC1155\Advanced\TokensPictures"` folder and named them with their ids starting from 1.
+  - Ensure you have setted the tokens images in the `"ressources\ERC1155\Basic\TokensPictures"`/ `"ressources\ERC1155\Advanced\TokensPictures"` folder and named them with their ids starting from 1, and all images should have the same extention for a better baseURI compatibility.
+Set the images extention in the `"ressources\ERC1155\Basic\imageExtension.json"`/ `"ressources\ERC1155\Advanced\imageExtension.json"` file  .

 - For the AdvContract, ensure you have setted the initialOwner of the contract in the `"ressources\ERC1155\Advanced\AdvContractArgs.json"` file .
 If not the deployer address will be setted automatically as the initial owner .
-- Run the following command to upload the tokens images to IPS (first command for BasContract and the second is for AdvContract):
+- Run the following command to upload the tokens images to IPFS (first command for BasContract and the second is for AdvContract):

 ```sh
 npm run uploadImages:BasContract